litinoveweedle/taptap/README.md

       --reconnect-timeout <SECONDS>   The time after which connection is re-established if no data is received in seconds (0 for no timeout) [default: 0]
       --reconnect-retry <INT>         The number of times to retry reconnecting before giving up (0 for infinite retries) [default: 0]
-      --reconnect-delay <SECONDS>     The delay between reconnect attempts in seconds [default: 5] -h, --help            Print help
+      --reconnect-delay <SECONDS>     The delay between reconnect attempts in seconds [default: 5] --state-file <FILE>             Path of the JSON file to provide persistent storage for the infrastructure topology data
+  -h, --help            Print help
   -V, --version         Print version
 ```